New Zealand Government: Government in Parliament

-As the Constitution Act 1986 requires general elections every three years, this is the maximum period of time that a government can serve without its mandate being renewed.
-Upon the dissolution of Parliament (preceding a general election) ministers are no longer members of the House of Representatives; however, they can remain members of the Executive Council for up to thirty days after leaving the House.
+The Constitution Act 1986 stipulates that general elections must be held at least every three years, making this the maximum period of time that a government can serve without seeking renewal of its mandate.
+Upon the dissolution of Parliament (preceding a general election) ministers are no longer members of the House of Representatives; however, they can remain members of the Executive Council "until the expiration of the 28th day after the day on which that person ceases to be a member of Parliament".

 Ministers

 Also known as "ministers of the Crown", these are members of Parliament who hold ministerial warrants from the Crown to perform certain functions of government.
 This includes formulating and implementing policies and advising the governor-general.
 Before 1996 nearly all ministers were members of the Cabinet, but since the introduction of proportional representation, which has led to complex governing arrangements, there are currently three categories of minister: ministers in Cabinet, ministers outside Cabinet, and ministers from supporting parties.

 Executive Council

-The Executive Council is a formal body established by the Letters Patent 1983 which exists and meets to give legal effect to decisions made by the Cabinet, and to carry out various other functions, such as the making of certain appointments to government agencies and boards.
+The Executive Council, established under the Letters Patent 1983, is a formal body that meets to give legal effect to decisions made by the Cabinet, and to carry out various other functions, such as the making of certain appointments to government agencies and boards.
 The Executive Council's primary function is to issue Orders in Council, which are legally binding regulations made by the Government.

-All ministers are members of the Executive Council and are entitled to be styled "The Honourable" for life, except for the prime minister, who is styled "The Right Honourable", a privilege they retain for life.
+All ministers are members of the Executive Council, and are styled "The Honourable" while in office (or for life if the prime minister recommends it), except for the prime minister, who is entitled to be styled "The Right Honourable" for life.
 Although not a member of the Executive Council, the governor-general usually presides at Council meetings.